Cupping therapy: Safety

 Cupping is generally considered safe for most people when performed by trained practitioners; however, it may not be suitable for everyone.

 In 2016, the Cambodian Ministry of Health warned that cupping could be a health risk and particularly dangerous for people with high blood pressure or heart problems.
 According to the NCCIH "Cupping can cause side effects such as persistent skin discoloration, scars, burns, and infections, and may worsen eczema or psoriasis".

 Cupping causes breaks in the capillaries (small blood vessels) in the papillary dermis layer of the skin, resulting in the appearance of petechiae and purpura.
 These marks are sometimes mistaken for signs of child abuse when cupping is performed on children.

 Cupping therapy adverse events can be divided into local and systemic adverse events.
 The local adverse events may include scar formation, burns, linear bruising or streaks (wet cupping), skin ulcers, undesired darkening of the skin, panniculitis, erythema ab igne, induction of the Koebner phenomenon in susceptible individuals with psoriasis, and pain at the cupping site.
 A theoretical risk of infection exists but there are no reports of this as of 2012.

+There are also issues with a lack of safety in cup massages as there is still a need to establish proper application protocols.